Banking & Expenses

 - Stamp Duty EC $3

 When purchasing items in Grenada, prices are quoted in Eastern Caribbean (EC) currency, but ask if you are unsure.
 The EC dollar is tied to the US dollar at US $1 = EC $2.69.
 A convenient rule of thumb approximation is to multiply the cost of an item by .4 to arrive at US dollars (for example, EC $5 x .4 = approximately US $2).

-*Some banks, including the on-campus bank, RBTT, will allow you to withdraw up to the same maximum as your home bank.
+**Some banks will allow you to withdraw up to the same maximum as your home bank.

 Debit cards are accepted at all banks in Grenada and most major retail establishments A bank can provide an ATM cash advance from your debit card, and the cash is deducted directly from your checking account balance.
 There is usually a fee per transaction for cash advances.
 There is also a maximum cash advance of EC $2,000–3,000 depending on the local bank you use.

 Traveler’s checks have a good rate of exchange; however, you will be charged EC $5.10 per transaction to cash them at a local bank and they can take as long to process as a personal check, which is six weeks.
 Traveler’s checks are accepted at a few retail locations in Grenada (for example, the grocery store); however, they cannot be used within the airport to pay duties.